Find groups used in Jira Cloud permission schemes with REST API and Python

 python script

 Sample output is below.
-The Python script prints all the permission schemes where a particular group is used.
+The Python script prints all permission schemes that use a particular group.

 Output